limyz/573controller/README.md

 Allows you to transform it into a a USB game controller for use with [Clone Hero](https://clonehero.net)/[DTXAL](http://senamih.com/dtxal)/Guitar Hero/GuitarFreaks/Gitadora.
 For instructions on how to convert an existing guitar into one, [check out 573controller's wiki](https://github.com/limyz/573controller/wiki/DIY-Guitar).

+To see the controller in action, do visit [APPROVED DTX Gaming over at YouTube, where this live stream specifically shows it in use].(https://youtu.be/GGR9hHf-6ow?t=180).

 * _iidx

 Allows you to transform it into a IIDX controller with full native support for [beatmania IIDX INFINITAS](https://p.eagate.573.jp/game/eac2dx/infinitas).